dariakiseleva/NileExpress/WORKNOTES.md

 - React context API/redux: we push things into the data layer and from there into basket.
 A reducer is how the data is dispatched into the data layer.
 - Good practice to have the selector within the reducer
 - useNavigate vs. Link. useNavigate keeps the styling of the button while still doing a redirect (useHistory is an older version of this)
+- Don't need stripe blaze account from express server?
+- history.push vs. history.replace - with the latter you can not come back to that back.
+How to do the same with navigate? (on payment page which goes to orders)

 ## Holding